xalaida/laravel-position/README.md

 ### Creating models

-The `position` attributes serves as a sort of array index and is automatically inserted when creating a new record.
+The `position' attribute is a kind of array index and is automatically inserted when a new model is created.

 By default, the model takes a position at the very end of the sequence.

-The first position gets an initial value of `0` by default.
-To change that, override the `getInitPosition` method
+The initial position gets a `0` value by default.
+To change that, override the `getInitPosition` method in the model.

 ```php
 public function getInitPosition(): int